A Hudson Valley Breakdown of Forests, Development and Tree Risks

 The Town of Rosendale is located about half an hour south of our headquarters on Route 9W in Saugerties.
 While it’s a small town by population, it’s very big in terms of how much the residents love and care for their trees.
 According to a Natural Resources Inventory conducted by the town, it is home to close to a dozen unique forests, woodlands, thickets and swamps, all with different characteristics, soil and topography.

-In this blog post, we’re going to go over some of Rosendale, NY’s most common trees, and some of the recommended maintenance best practices to keep them alive and well.
+In this blog post, we’re going to show that we’re not just here to remove trees in Rosendale; we’re also students of what the town’s most common trees are, and what some of the recommended maintenance best practices are to keep them alive and well.

 Sometimes, due to deferred maintenance, disease, or weather events, trees are too far gone to be saved, and it’s important to consult a professional tree removal service.
 Give us a call at (845) 331-6782 to schedule a free consultation.